cnobile2012/bahai-calendar/docs/source/ideas.rst

 consider the Earth from any point on the Equator all the way around and back to that point you have 360° then divide it by 24 hours you get 15° per hour.
 As it stands now we need to know the IANA timezone to know what the offset is from Greenwich time.
-However, if you just use a simple formula we just need to longitude to know what the time offset is.
+However, if you just use the simple formula below we just need to know the longitude to determine what the time offset is.

 .. math::

    offset = longitude / 15°

-So if we use that formula for New York City during standard time where the longitude is -73.935242, then the actual offset is -4.929016 hours not -5 hours which is the political time zone.
+So if we use this formula for New York City during standard time where the longitude is -73.935242, then the actual offset is -4.929016 hours not -5 hours which is the political time zone.
 It is close, but not as exact.
-The longitude that I use for Tehran Iran is 51.285817 if this is put into the formula above we get 3.419055 hours, the political offset is 3.5 hours.
+The longitude that I use for Tehran Iran is 51.285817, if this is put into the formula above we get 3.419055 hours, the political offset is 3.5 hours.
 A thirds example is in India, the eastern side has a longitude of 81.1875° giving it an offset of 5.41 hours and the west side logitude is 71.5429687° giving it an offset of